 - Miller Farms, Platteville: Harvest potatoes, carrots and other vegetables, take a hayride through 180 acres of field, have a picnic and taste some delicious snacks.

 Farmers’ markets offer the chance to feast on Colorado’s seasonal fruits and vegetables, and many of the larger ones also have chef demonstrations, live entertainment and kids activities.
-Colorado Proud’s farmers’ market directory is organized by day of the week for easy planning.
+Sort our list of farmers' markets by city and region here.
 A few of the most popular include:

 - Montrose Farmer’s Market